Improved Lyman Alpha Tomography using Optimized Reconstruction with Constraints on Absorption (ORCA): Mock surveys

 We use a hydrodynamical simulation with Nyx code \citep{Almgren_2013} for our mock survey in this paper, which has a 100 $h^{-1}$Mpc box size with particle resolution $4096^3$.
 The simulation uses a flat $\Lambda$CDM cosmology with $\Omega_m=0.3, \Omega_b = 0.047, h = 0.685, n_s = 0.965$, and $\sigma_8 = 0.8$.
 We downsample the simulation to particle resolution $200^3$ as the true field in our mock survey.

-Following \citet{Krolewski_2018}, We randomly select skewers with a mean sightline separation $\left \langle d_{\rm{LOS}} \right \rangle=2.5h^{-1}$Mpc, comparable to CLAMATO $\left \langle d_{\rm{LOS}} \right \rangle=2.37h^{-1}$Mpc, and further, within the predicted range of the upcoming Subaru Prime Focus Spectrograph (Subaru/PFS) high redshift tomography program.
-We also emulate the predicted observations of Thirty Meter Telescope (TMT) assuming $\left \langle d_{\rm{LOS}} \right \rangle=1h^{-1}$Mpc and same noise properties.
+Following \citet{Krolewski_2018}, We randomly select skewers with a mean sightline separation $\left \langle d_{\rm{LOS}} \right \rangle=2.5h^{-1}$Mpc, comparable to CLAMATO $\left \langle d_{\rm{LOS}} \right \rangle=2.37h^{-1}$Mpc, and further, within the predicted range of the upcoming Subaru Prime Focus Spectrograph (Subaru/PFS) high redshift tomography program. \ZL{The selected skewers are then convolved with Gaussian smoothing to spectrograph resolution.} We also emulate the predicted observations of Thirty Meter Telescope (TMT) assuming $\left \langle d_{\rm{LOS}} \right \rangle=1h^{-1}$Mpc and same noise properties.
 We hereafter use N-PFS (PFS-like mock survey using Nyx simulation) and N-TMT (TMT-like mock survey using Nyx simulation) respectively for the two different mock surveys in this paper.

 We apply the procedure provided by \citet{Horowitz_2019} and \citet{horowitz2020tardis} to add pixel noise to each skewer and model the continuum-fitting error.
 The noise level on each skewer is determined by drawing a S/N ratio from a distribution between a minimum and maximum S/N. From \citet{2015MNRAS.453..311S}, the distribution follows a power-law: $dn_{\rm{skewer}}/d(S/N) = S/N^{-\alpha}$, based on LBG luminosity function \citep{Reddy_2008} and observed distribution in \citet{Lee_2014b}.
 We use $\alpha$ = 2.7 which provides the best approximation of S/N distribution of CLAMATO and PFS.